PTSD after a Car Accident: How to Recover Compensation

 As you can see, post-traumatic stress disorder is a serious issue, and it can sometimes be worse than the physical injuries of a vehicle crash (although those can also be severe, from burns to broken bones and more).
 You can be compensated for all your damages, including mental and emotional trauma, by filing a car crash claim.
 You should document all your suffering so that you can receive compensation for it.

-A car wreck attorney will put together your case and argue that you deserve compensation for the negative impact your auto wreck has had in your life.
+A Richmond car accident lawyer will put together your case and argue that you deserve compensation for the negative impact your auto wreck has had in your life.

 You might be fearful of getting into a vehicle again, and you may never fully recover from a frightening auto wreck.
 The person responsible for this suffering should be held to account for this.